PaulWebster/RadioFrance/README.md

 La Contemporaine
 Ocora Monde
-Evenementielle / Classique Kids but not France Musique itself as they only make the programme name available and that comes from Tunein anyway
+Evenementielle / Classique Kids

 **Mouv' stations supported:**
 Mouv'
 Mouv'Xtra

+**Other Radio France (general) stations supported:**
+France Inter
+France Info
+France Musique
+France Culture

-Note: Radio France does not always provide track information in a timely manner - so if you find that sometimes no new details arrive then check on the FIP site or teir mobile app to see if they have the same problem.
+Note: Radio France does not always provide track information in a timely manner - so if you find that sometimes no new details arrive then check on the FIP site or their mobile app to see if they have the same problem.

 - This plugin relies on the time on your local LMS server to be roughly correct - timezone and time - because the local time is compared with the scheduled time for each track at Radio France
 - If things are not working then enable Debug logging for this plugin via LMS/Settings/Advanced/Logging interface, repeat the problem and then check the LMS logs.

 ## Version History
+**0.1.16 05-Nov-2018

+Support for France Inter, France Info, France Musique and France Culture (can be disabled in settings) FIP Autour de Reggae now supported as a distinct station rather than through FIP Evenement

 **0.1.15 17-Oct-2018

 Experimental support for France Inter (can be disabled in settings)

 **0.1.14 16-Oct-2018